Quality Fire-Rated Roller Shutters

 When are fire shutters required by law?

 When it comes to Building Regulations for fire shutters, you’ll find ‘rolling shutters in compartment walls’ under Approved Document B (Volume 2: Buildings other than dwellings).
-These shutters are classed as fire doorsets, and must be tested and certified to the standards set by:
+These shutters are classed as fire door sets, and must be tested and certified to the standards set by:

 • BS EN 1634 (-1 -2 -3) – ‘Fire resistance and smoke control tests for door and shutter assemblies’

-• BS 476 (-31.1) – ‘Fire tests on building materials and structures’
+• BS 476 (-31.1)– ‘Fire tests on building materials and structures’

-• BS EN 13501 (-2) – ‘Fire classification of construction products and building elements’
+• BS EN 13501 (-2)– ‘Fire classification of construction products and building elements’

 Further guidance on standards for metal doors can be found in the Code of Practice for Fire Resisting Metal Doorsets from the Door and Shutter Manufacturers’ Association (DSMA).